2026 Best Practices

 What's the difference between gamification and competition?

-Competition is one element of gamification.
-Full gamification includes: progress tracking, achievements, levels, storytelling (journeys), social features, and rewards.
-Competition alone can discourage; full gamification engages everyone.
+Competition is just one element of gamification.
+Full gamification includes: progress tracking, achievements, levels, storytelling (virtual journeys), social features (team dynamics), and rewards.
+Competition alone can discourage the 80% who won't win; full gamification engages everyone through multiple mechanics.

 Related Guides